OsumiliIkenna/currency_converter/README.md

 # currency_converter
-Converts from US currency to any other currencies.
+currency_converter is a simple currency conversion app that enables users to convert their currency in US dollar to any other currencies.